 Their fast growing dense nature provides a great environment for birds of all types to build their nests in safety without being seen easily by predators.

-It’s a fact that hummingbirds love this plant, so we can count on the fact that its presence will attract them to the garden.
+It’s a fact that hummingbirds love this plant, so we can count on the fact that its presence will attract them to make nests in safety.
 The hummingbirds being around will also increase the pollination rate in your garden as well.

 This means a better harvest with more vegetables, berries and delicious fruit in the summer…and that’s never a bad thing!